xvxx/hatter/README.md

 JavaScript in sight.

 Hatter can be used to generate static web sites or to render server side content in a good ol' fashioned web application.
-Maybe with [Vial]?
+Maybe [Vial]?

 If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the